flenniken/statictea/docs/messages.md

-    "The result and $1 files are the same.", ## wSameAsResult "The result file is used with the update option.", ## wResultWithUpdate "Expected \'skip\', \'stop\' or \'\' for the block command return value.", ## wSkipStopOrEmpty "Cannot update the readonly template."]
+    "The result and $1 files are the same.", ## wSameAsResult "The result file is used with the update option.", ## wResultWithUpdate "Expected \'skip\', \'stop\' or \'\' for the block command return value.", ## wSkipStopOrEmpty "Cannot update the readonly template.", ## wUpdateReadonly "The function requires at least $1 arguments.", ## kNotEnoughArgsOpt "The function requires at most $1 arguments.", ## kTooManyArgsOpt "The length must be a positive number."]
 ```